-This study is organised by researchers at the Universities of Southampton, Bristol and Oxford, with input from a panel of patient contributors, who provide advice, monitoring and support to the research team.
-The study is funded by the National Institute for Health Research, which is part of the Department of Health and has been approved by the Health Research Authority and the National Research Ethics Committee (reference 20/SS/0102).
+This study is organised by researchers at the Universities of Southampton, Bristol, and Oxford, with input from a panel of patient contributors, who provide advice, monitoring and support to the research team.
+The Chief Investigator is Professor Paul Little.
+The study is funded by the National Institute for Health Research, which is part of the Department of Health and has been approved by the Health Research Authority and the National Research Ethics Committee [20/SS/0102].
 The research is being sponsored by University of Southampton.